Moldova Public Procurement E-Invoicing: Supplier Guide

 • Watch for the missing implementation detail.
 Suppliers should keep tracking the final legal text, the confirmed start date, which buyers will be onboarded first, how invoice transmission will work in practice, and whether any procurement-specific exceptions, phased rollouts, or transition periods will apply.

 • Separate confirmed Moldovan public information from imported assumptions.
 Many businesses hear "e-invoicing" and immediately assume the same clearance model, portal logic, or PEPPOL-style routing used elsewhere in Europe.
 That may be directionally useful, but it is not the same as confirmed Moldova public procurement e-invoicing rules.
-The same caution applies to broader discussion of Moldova's e-Factura rollout: procurement invoicing may end up with additional references, controls, or handoff requirements that do not matter in ordinary B2B invoicing.
+The same caution applies to broader discussion of Moldova's e-Factura requirements: procurement invoicing may end up with additional references, controls, or handoff requirements that do not matter in ordinary B2B invoicing.

 Invoice Data Extraction